Coronavirus updates: Latest COVID-19 numbers and updates in the Delaware Valley

 2:50 p.m.

+21 new cases of COVID-19 in New Jersey; state total now at 50

-New Jersey announced it now has 50 coronavirus cases in the state.
+New Jersey announced on Friday it has 50 coronavirus cases in the state.
 That is 21 additional cases since Thursday.

 2:20 p.m.